Buck Martinez: Managerial career

 In 2000, Martinez was hired as Toronto's manager after Jim Fregosi's contract was not renewed.
 Martinez's energetic attitude was seen as the right fit for the Jays' young roster and through the first two months of the season Toronto outperformed expectations.
 The success, however, was short-lived as the team struggled through the remainder of the season and finished a mediocre 80–82.
 He was fired 53 games into the 2002 season after posting a 20–33 record.
 At the time he was fired, the Blue Jays were on a three-game winning streak, having just swept the Detroit Tigers.
 He was replaced as manager by Carlos Tosca.

 Martinez was selected as the field manager for Team USA in the 2006 inaugural World Baseball Classic.
 He led the superstar-laden American squad to the second round.
 While Martinez wore number 13 as both a player and a manager in the Major Leagues, he wore number 31 while managing in the WBC because Alex Rodriguez had already been assigned number 13.

 Record

 Personal life

-Martinez and his wife Arlene have one son Casey, a 47th round pick by Toronto in the 2000 First Year Player Draft.
+Martinez and his wife Arlene have one son Casey, a 47th round pick (1,384th overall) by Toronto in the 2000 Major League Baseball draft.
 They reside in New Port Richey, Florida.

 Martinez has authored three books.
 From Worst To First: The Toronto Blue Jays in 1985 was published in 1985, The Last Out: The Toronto Blue Jays In 1986 in 1986 and Change Up: How to Make the Great Game of Baseball Even Better in 2016.

-Martinez counts himself as part of the Karuk Tribe of northern California.
+Martinez's paternal grandparents emigrated to the United States from Spain.
+He is a member of the Karuk Tribe of northern California.
+His mother, Shirley, was born and raised in Happy Camp, where the Karuk Tribe is centered.
+He was inducted to the Hispanic Heritage Baseball Museum Hall of Fame in 2012.

 In April 2022, Martinez was diagnosed with cancer.
+He completed his cancer treatment in June 2022.